dpc10ster/RJafrocBook/docs/13-SampleSize3.md

 #>  $ powerRRFC: num 0.805
 ```

 The required number of cases is 53 and expected power is 0.8049666.
-Compare the number of cases to the RRFC value used in vignette 2.
+Compare the number of cases to the RRFC value used in Chapter TBA.